Big Fat Greek Odyssey

 The Peloponnese series of travel memoirs by Marjory McGinn

 Marjory's three other acclaimed Greek travel memoirs, Things Can Only Get Feta, Homer's Where The Heart Is and A Scorpion In The Lemon Tree, are available in paperback and Kindle from Amazon's stores.
-See the Greek Books page for details and links to buy them on Amazon UK and outside the UK.
+See the Greek Books page for details and links to buy them.

 Views of the Peloponnese